yokai-php/security-token-bundle/Resources/doc/4-archive-command.md

 ### Creating your own archivist

-Fist create a the class that will contain your own logic and the associated service.
+Fist create a class that will contain your own logic and the associated service.

 ```php
 <?php